temporalio/documentation/docs-src/cloud-context/saml-how-to-configure-with-okta.md

    - Copy the IdP settings.
    - Download the active certificate.

-To finish setting up Okta as your SAML IdP, see the next section, [Finish your SAML configuration](#finish-your-saml-configuration).
+To finish setting up Okta as your SAML IdP, see the next section, [Finish SAML configuration](#finish-saml-configuration).